techidaily/site-smart-video-editing/source/_posts/2024-approved-unhappy-with-windows-10-photos-check-out-these-8-fantastic-alternatives.md

 It's free to download.
 Have a try now!
 Join in the [Wondershare Video Community](https://www.wondershare.com/explore/inspiration.html) and get some inspiration from other Filomora users.

-## Part 2: Top 10 [Best Free Webcam Software](https://tools.techidaily.com/wondershare/filmora/download/) for Windows
+## Part 2: Top 10 Best Free Webcam Software

 To help you evaluate which webcam software best suits your needs, I’ve featured the strengths, shortcomings, and support services in each software review.